Fertilising is a big part of maintaining a healthy, green lawn. What if you could minimise lawn clippings and save on bags of fertiliser? You CAN!

 What does mulching do for my lawn?

 As the mulched lawn clippings decompose, it puts very good nutrients into the soil of the lawn.
 This is the same process as putting compost around your plants - it breaks down and provides nitrogen and many other great nutrients for the lawn.
-This in turn means, less fertilizer!
+This in turn means, less fertiliser!